 9.1 Maternity Services Newborn children are the most vulnerable children there are and are most at risk because they depend totally on their carers for safe and effective care.
 Serious Case Reviews repeatedly evidence that it is babies and young children who are most at risk of serious and fatal injury from abuse and neglect.
 The need to ensure all is done to reduce risk to a new born child must not be underestimated and this aspect of our work is one of the most important areas of our practice not least for the child and family but also on behalf of the CoCH maternity services.
 CoCH Midwives will contact the CoCH safeguarding children team at the earliest opportunity when they have concerns that a family may have additional needs or that an unborn baby could be placed at risk of significant harm when born.
-Notifications to the CoCH Safeguarding Children team by CoCH Midwives: 2015-2016: Cheshire West and Chester 199, out of area 62 total 261 The comparisons between the data from 2014-2015 and 2015-2016 can be seen in the table below which depicts a significant increase in the number of maternity safeguarding children cases dealt with by the team in this reporting period.
+Notifications to the CoCH Safeguarding Children team by CoCH Midwives: 2016-2017: Cheshire West and Chester 177, out of area 97 total 274 The comparisons between the data from 2015-2016 and 2016-2017 can be seen in the table below and shows an increase in the number of maternity safeguarding children cases in this reporting period.

-8 9.2 Safeguarding Children Clinical Supervision Safeguarding Children Clinical Supervision is an essential component of effective safeguarding children practice this is widely written in research and practice literature.
+20/5/16 "Hi Karen Midwifery Services would not be able to deliver the high quality service it provides without its seamless interaction with the Safequarding Children's Team.
+Year on year the maternity services is experiencing both an increase in safeguarding numbers and the spectrum of issues that the service requires from the ongoing support and advice from the SGCT.
+All health professional are aware of their responsibility thanks to the excellent face to face training provided.
+The annual compliance of safeguarding children strategy audit released in February 2016, which involved the need to have a good understanding of wider safeguarding children practice and the standards set out in the Trust policy concluded that a high standard of safeguarding practice was taking place within midwifery services.
+The audit evidences that the learning from mandatory SGC training knowledge was embedded in practice.
+The team have a visible presence within Midwifery and the addition of Sarah Taylor IDVA has only added to the quality of the service provided and level of support available to both staff and women alike.
+Midwives who are receiving clinical supervision always provide positive feedback as to the quality of that provision."
+Julie Fogarty Head of Midwifery May 2016 9.2 Safeguarding Children Clinical Supervision Safeguarding Children Clinical Supervision is an essential component of effective safeguarding children practice this is widely written in research and practice literature.
 The CQC, LSCB and the CCG have a fundamental focus on our processes around this aspect of our work.
 This is because the support provided by Safeguarding Children experts to individual staff members which enables a focus on each individual child in each case is proven to reduce the risk of significant harm to children and young people.
 Supervision is evidenced to reduce drift, ensure the appropriate level of a multi- agency response as well as adherence to national and local legislative procedures.
 The supervision processes at the CoCH are listed below: